We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - slow heartbeat

-People who are taking this medicine need to make sure they drink plenty of water to prevent becoming dehydrated.
-If anyone experiences diarrhea after taking a dose of milk of magnesia, they should avoid taking it again.
+People who are taking this medication need to make sure they drink plenty of water to prevent becoming dehydrated.
+If anyone experiences diarrhea after taking a dose of milk of magnesia, they should not use it again.

 If someone overdoses on milk of magnesia, they should seek emergency medical attention.
 Symptoms of an overdose may include: